NYPL/research-catalog/discoveryApiResearchNowMapping.md

 | _Sorting_                                     | `sort`                                                | `sort[field]`                                   |
 |                                               | `sort_direction`                                      | `sort[direction]`                               |

-\* ResearchNow's `format` parameter does not correspond to the `materialType` in Discovery API.
+\* ResearchNow's `format` parameter does not correspond to the `recordType` in Discovery API.
 The former relates to digital formats (pdf, epub, and html).
 The latter to physical material type.

 ## API Response Structure